 From Rad Fit’s merch (which features 5 bodies of various colors, shapes and sizes) to the fact that their gym has no mirrors, scales or mention of dieting, the spirit of their mission can be heard loud and clear.

-class offerings speak to their dedication to serving their community.
+Even Radically Fit’s class offerings speak to their dedication to serving their community.
 Group classes like their Trans*/GNC Mind Body alignment class, a strength and conditioning class exclusively for people of color, and a yoga class for class for folks who identify as fat or bigger bodied confirm that there is intentional effort made around creating the sense of community that helps members feel at home.

 Advertisement

-We also have to mention the fact that they have a Community Cares Program with a “no one turned away for lack of funds
+We also have to mention the fact that they have a Community Cares Program with a “no one turned away for lack of funds” policy, which goes miles towards removing the financial barriers that can make healthy fitness experiences harder to come by.

 Accessibility info: